jameszhou-gl/gpt-4v-distribution-shift/README.md

 #### Step 1: Evaluate the CLIP Model and LLaVA Model

 1. First, run the evaluation for the CLIP model.
 This step will generate and save random samples (named **PACS**) in the specified output directory.
 2. Next, evaluate the LLaVA model using the samples generated from the CLIP model evaluation.
-Set the `--continue_dir` argument to the output directory from Step 1.
+Set the `--continue_dir` argument to the output directory in CLIP.

 Use [clip_llava_eval_pipeline.sh](https://github.com/jameszhou-gl/gpt-4v-distribution-shift/blob/master/evaluation/clip_llava_eval_pipeline.sh)